tomjoht/tomjoht.github.io/_posts/2018/2018-05-18-first-notes-about-closing-the-gap.md

 bitlink: http://bit.ly/theabsentreader
 ---

 This week I'm trying something a bit different.
 Usually, when I'm writing a post for my [Simplifying Complexity series](/simplifying-complexity/), I work on it for a couple of weeks and then publish it.
 But this week I thought, why not work through my thoughts step by step as I go, blogging about the content here before compiling all my thoughts into a final, finished piece on Simplifying Complexity?
-That waySo here is the first bit of notes on the next article.
+So here is the first bit of notes on the next article.

 I listened to an interesting Freakonomics podcast the other day called [Evolution, Accelerated](http://freakonomics.com/podcast/evolution-accelerated/).
 The podcasters discussed the emerging science of gene editing, where genetic engineers can identify a corrupt gene and then catalyze the body's own repair process to fix it.